Sedum tetractinum Fröd.

 Chinese Sedum, Chinese Stonecrop, Fish-scale Sedum

-Sedum tetractinum is a low-growing, perennial, succulent groundcover.
-The foliage grows up to 4 inches tall and spreads by runners, up to 1 foot (30 cm) wide, forming a mat of overlapping, rounded leaves that resemble fish scales.
+Sedum tetractinum is a low-growing succulent that grows up to 4 inches tall and spreads by runners up to 1 foot (30 cm) wide, forming a mat of overlapping, rounded leaves that resemble fish scales.
 The leaves are bright green, turning dark bronze, often deciduous in winter, up to 1.2 inches (3 cm) long and up to 0.5 inches (1.3 cm) wide.
 Flower spikes of tiny, star-shaped, yellow flowers appear over the shiny foliage during summer.
-Plants root at their tips to eventually form large carpets.

 USDA hardiness zones 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).